yarwest/Yet-Another-Coding-Guideline/README.md

 <a name="css"></a>
 ## CSS/SCSS
-Again, not much to say right now.
-I will be assuming the use of SCSS for 90% of the time.
+I will be assuming the use of SCSS for 90% of the time, it will be specified when this is not the case.

 ### General
 Constants that are to be used in multiple stylesheets should be defined in the ```variables.scss``` file.
 This file should contain no actual style rules, just variables.
 Try to initalize file specific variables at the beginning of the file.